t-regx/t-regx.github.io/docs/introduction-safe.md

 and `CleanRegex` - the higher-level API, build on top of `SafeRegex`.
 You can work with either or both them in your project - they're both part of T-Regx.

-We suggest, after installing T-Regx, to use SafeRegex everywhere you can (to protect yourself again obvious errors), and then gradually migrate from `preg::` (SafeRegex) to `pattern()` (CleanRegex).
+We suggest, after installing T-Regx, to use SafeRegex everywhere you can (to protect yourself against obvious errors), and then gradually migrate from `preg::` (SafeRegex) to `pattern()` (CleanRegex).

 ## About SafeRegex